moderndatacompany/dataos.info/docs/learn_new/about_operator_track/index.md

 | **Cloud Engineers / Engineering Leads** | Understand platform mechanics to support infrastructure, scaling, and cost efficiency.                          | Must-have     |
 | **Technical Architects**             | Align platform operations with architectural goals and governance policies.                                      | Recommended   |

-## 💡 What you will learn
+## What you will learn

-- **Credential Security & Secrets Management**: Securely manage credentials to protect sensitive configurations.
+- **Credential security & secrets management**: Securely manage credentials to protect sensitive configurations.

-- **Cloud & Kubernetes Infrastructure**: Monitor and manage compute, clusters, and deployments across environments.
+- **Cloud & Kubernetes infrastructure**: Monitor and manage compute, clusters, and deployments across environments.

-- **Monitoring & Alerts**: Use Prometheus and Grafana to proactively track health and performance.
+- **Monitoring & alerts**: Use Prometheus and Grafana to proactively track health and performance.

-- **Access Controls & Compliance**: Grant, revoke, and audit user permissions with robust policy enforcement.
+- **Access controls & compliance**: Grant, revoke, and audit user permissions with robust policy enforcement.

-- **Platform Upgrades & Rollbacks**: Ensure smooth updates with strategies for hotfixes, rollbacks, and downtime planning.
+- **Platform upgrades & rollbacks**: Ensure smooth updates with strategies for hotfixes, rollbacks, and downtime planning.

 ## Core modules